Skip to content

 On this page

 • EID: Endpoint Identifier.
-This is the address of the endpoint or endpoint subnet.
+The address of the endpoint or endpoint subnet.

 • RLOC: Routing Locator.
-This is the address used to reach the LISP router in the underlay.
+The underlay address of the LISP router that serves the endpoint.

-If the endpoint identity and the routing location are tied together, moving endpoints can be painful.
-The network has to keep learning where prefixes live.
+When identity and location are tied together, moving endpoints is painful.
+The network must keep relearning where prefixes live.

 EID prefix 10.10.10.0/24 lives behind RLOC 192.0.2.10